Axway/api-builder-docs/content/en/docs/developer_guide/cli.md

 ### get-catalog

 This command has the same effect as the `--get-catalog` command described in the "init" section.
 It must be run while inside an {{% variables/apibuilder_prod_name %}} project directory.
 If logged into the {{% variables/platform_prod_name %}} (see above), you will be provided with a catalog of APIs available to you for use in your flows.
-This is an interactive command that allows you to choose which APIs for which you'd like to download specifications.
+This is an interactive command that allows you to choose which APIs for which you would like to download specifications.
 Once run successfully, you will see new flow-nodes representing your chosen APIs in the flow editor.

 ```bash
 axway builder get-catalog